- Chart

 Leadership and Structure

-Canada Goose Holdings Inc. is led by a management team with Dani Reiss serving as President and CEO.
-The company operates with a functional organizational structure, with dedicated teams for design, manufacturing, marketing, sales (both DTC and wholesale), and corporate functions.
-Its board of directors oversees strategic direction and governance.
+Canada Goose Holdings Inc. is led by a management team with Dani Reiss serving as Chairman and CEO.
+The company operates with a functional organizational structure, overseeing design, manufacturing, marketing, and retail operations.
+It has a global presence with manufacturing facilities primarily in Canada and a growing retail footprint.

 Top Products and Market Share